-(b) contain a statement that the operator shall, within 30 days after the date the notice is served, remit to the commission the amount of the assessment and interest or otherwise account for the amount to the satisfaction of the commission.
+(b) contain a statement that the operator shall, within 30 days after the date the notice is served, remit to the authority the amount of the assessment and interest or otherwise account for the amount to the satisfaction of the authority.

-21(4) An assessment made by the commission shall not be varied or set aside because of any irregularity, informality, omission or technical error.
+An assessment made by the authority shall not be varied or set aside because of any irregularity, informality, omission or technical error.

-21(5) The operator shall, within 30 days after the date the notice is served, remit the levies and interest to the extent that he or she has not accounted for them to the satisfaction of the commission.
+The operator shall, within 30 days after the date the notice is served, remit the levies and interest to the extent that he or she has not accounted for them to the satisfaction of the authority.

-22(1) An operator who disputes the amount of an assessment made under section 21 may, within 60 days after service of the notice of assessment, appeal the assessment by application to the Court of Queen's Bench.
+An operator who disputes the amount of an assessment made under section 21 may, within 60 days after service of the notice of assessment, appeal the assessment by application to the Court of King's Bench.

-22(3) The Court of Queen's Bench may make an order affirming, varying or setting aside the assessment under section 21.
+The Court of King's Bench may make an order affirming, varying or setting aside the assessment under section 21.

-23 The amount of the levy and interest owing by a bettor or an operator is recoverable by the commission by an action in debt.
+The amount of the levy and interest owing by an operator is recoverable by the authority by an action in debt.

-26 If an operator fails to make a remittance or the commission has reason to believe that an operator will fail to make a remittance as required under subsection 10(1), an enforcement officer, when authorized to do so by the commission, may
+If an operator fails to make a remittance or the authority has reason to believe that an operator will fail to make a remittance as required under subsection 10(1), an inspector may

-(c) remain on the premises of the operator until the operator has satisfied the commission that the officer's attendance is no longer necessary.
+(c) remain on the premises of the operator until the operator has satisfied the authority that the inspector's attendance is no longer necessary.

-27(1) An enforcement officer or any peace officer authorized by the commission may, at any reasonable time and without warrant, enter the business premises of any operator, or the premises of any person where the officer or peace officer has reasonable and probable grounds to believe that records, books of account or other documents of an operator are kept,
+An inspector may, at any reasonable time and without warrant, enter the business premises of any operator, or the premises of any person where the inspector has reasonable and probable grounds to believe that records, books of account or other documents of an operator are kept,

 (a) to ascertain whether levies under this Act have been, or are being, paid, collected or remitted by any person as required by this Act;